-PKC starts Co-determination negotiations in Kempele
+PKC starts co-determination negotiations in Kempele

-PKC Group starts today co-determination negotiations in its unit in Kempele for temporary lay-offs due to decreased demand of wiring harnesses.
+PKC Group has issued a proposal to commence co-determination negotiations for lay-offs of personnel for an indefinite period.

-Co-determination negotiations concern all personnel of PKC Group Oyj, about 300 persons.
+Co-determination negotiations concern all personnel of PKC Group Oyj's wiring harness unit in Kempele, excluding those employees whose employment relationships shall be terminated on the basis of the co-determination negotiations ended 4 May 2009.
+Therefore, the negotiations concern 150 persons at maximum.
 Durations and timing of the lay-offs may vary and shall be specified during the negotiations.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...